 Kids also go through growth spurts quickly so you don’t want them to grow out an item before they even get to wear it.

-Keep an index card or note on your phone with your child’s shoe/ shirt/ pants sizes and needs.
+Keep an index card or notes on your phone with your child’s shoe/ shirt/ pants sizes and needs.

 5. Establish a Budget

 Shop at stores like TJ Maxx for greater savings for current styles.
 Go generic when you can on school supplies and wardrobe basics.